moosefactory/MFFoundation/README.md

 ![MacDown logo](./Documentation/MFFoundation_Header.png)
 <br><br>
-*This framework is deprecated, and is replaced by MoofFOundation:* https://gitlab.com/MooseFactoryFrameworks/MoofFoundation
+*This framework is deprecated, and is replaced by MoofFoundation:* https://gitlab.com/MooseFactoryFrameworks/MoofFoundation
 <br><br>
 ----